Disclaimer: This is Untrue.

 *

-"Pythagoreanism in Wikipedia"
+"Pythagoreanism on Wikipedia"

 https://en.wikipedia.org/wiki/Pythagoreanism